petersilva/drobo-utils/README.txt

 NOTE:

-This is completely untested with multiple LUNS.
+drobo-utils is completely untested with multiple LUNS.
 Best to make LUN large enough to span all your space.

 ON LUNSIZES >= 2TB: